selma-Bentaiba/selma-Bentaiba.github.io/_blogs/demysitifying_diffusion_models.markdown

 To understand it in our context, think instead of segmenting objects, we are segmenting the noise.
 Trying to find out the particular places where noise is present.

 To prevent the U-net from losing important information while downsampling, skip connections are added.
 This sends back the compressed encoded image back to the decoder so they have context from their as well.

-Another thing present inside Diffusion Model U-Nets is a cross attention layer, which focuses on the important parts {explain this in greater detail}

 #### Coding the original U-Net